Working for an exciting regulator where you can really make a difference

 Our values demonstrate what our organisation stands for.
 They represent our culture and the behaviours expected of us every day.

-Diversity and inclusion at the PSR
+Diversity, Equity and Inclusion (DEI) at the PSR

 As a diverse, forward-facing organisation which is continually working to drive improvements for everyone who uses payment systems, we’re looking for people who share our openness and determination.